vuminhtue/SMU_Research_Computing_with_M3/_episodes/02-accessing-m2.md

 It also tells you your current directory, i.e., `~`, which, as you will learn shortly, is short for your *home* directory.

-In the figure below, MobaXterm also gives you a GUI browser of your home directory on Palmetto.
+In the figure below, MobaXterm also gives you a GUI browser of your home directory on M2.
 For Mac OS and Linux terminal, you will only have the command line interface to the right.

 ![image](https://user-images.githubusercontent.com/43855029/151621618-9c2b8bfe-7a7e-48ad-843e-5ffde2869912.png)